C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 <br/>

 ## My role
-The project spans three different platforms: web, mobile, and appliances and my involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to contribute and learn across various aspects of design and technology.
+The project spans three different platforms: web, mobile, and appliances and my involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to contribute and learn across various aspects of design and engineering.
 <br/>
 My efforts have been particularly concentrated on: